bikeshaving/crank/docs/WIP.md

 console.log(el.props); // {id: "my-id", "class": "my-class"}
 ```

 The attribute-like `key="value"` syntax in JSX is transpiled to a single object literal for each element.
-We call this object the “props” object, short for “properties.”
-The values of this object are strings if the standard HTML attribute syntax is used (`id="my-id"`) or any JavaScript expression if placed within curly brackets (`id={myId}`).
-Props are used by both intrinsic and component elements to pass values around.
+We call this object the *props* object, short for “properties,” and the values of this object are strings if the standard HTML attribute syntax is used (`id="my-id"`) or any JavaScript expression if the value is placed within curly brackets (`id={myId}`).
+Props are used by both intrinsic and component elements to pass values around, and can be thought of as the arguments of the element call.

 ### Children
 ```jsx